-The LGIM Division has set out its ambition to grow profits in line with the dividend policy of the Group, absent market shocks.
+The LGIM Division has set out its ambition to build on its already strong reputation selectively, in order to become a globally diversified asset manager of scale and substance through modernising its platform, diversifying its asset mix and further internationalising its client base.
 LGIMI will play its role as a component of the LGIM Division, in growing assets under management across a broad range of product lines, aiming to create a better future through responsible investing.